Ed Belfour: Chicago Blackhawks

 By the 1995–96 season, tension was forming between Belfour and backup goalie Jeff Hackett.
 By January 1997, reports had surfaced that the two had an incident near a locker room that saw Belfour call Hackett "nothing more than a backup", although the two (along with their coach) asserted that they were more competitive with each other rather than having friction.
-A free agent after the season, Belfour was traded to the San Jose Sharks on January 25 for three players (right wing Ulf Dahlén, defenseman Michal Sýkora, goalie Chris Terreri) and a conditional second-round draft pick in the 1998 NHL Entry Draft after turning down an extension offer ($3.3 million) that would've raised his current rate ($2.75-million).
-Right after the trade, Hackett received a three-year extension deal.
+A free agent after the season, Belfour was traded to the San Jose Sharks on January 25 for three players (right wing Ulf Dahlén, defenseman Michal Sýkora, goalie Chris Terreri) and a conditional second-round draft pick in the 1998 NHL entry draft after turning down an extension offer ($3.3 million) that would've raised his current rate ($2.75-million).
+Right after the trade, Hackett received a three-year extension deal on the same day.

 Belfour finished his tenure with the Blackhawks ranking among the team leaders in many goaltending categories.
-Belfour finished third among all Blackhawk goalies in games played (415) and wins (201) in both categories ranking behind Hall of Famers Tony Esposito and Glenn Hall.
+Belfour finished third among all Blackhawk goalies in games played (415) and wins (201) in both categories ranking behind Hall of Famers Tony Esposito (873 games and 418 wins) and Glenn Hall (618 games and 272 wins).
 Belfour also ranks fourth in shutouts (30), and second in assists (17).
 Belfour easily ranks as the Blackhawks' goalie leader in penalty minutes, with 242.
 Esposito, who played in more than twice as many games and minutes as Belfour, had only 31.